Good designers use a combination of creative and analytical skills to come up with innovative solutions.

 Since app development is a craft, UI/UX designers should be digital product designers.
 And they can learn as much or as little as is needed to get the job done.
 This has led me to deep dive on more technical subjects like progressive web apps (PWAs), micro-services, serverless, dev-ops, and even machine learning.

-Discovery: Entrepreneurship as Design Research
+Discovery: Product Management as Design Research

 Human Computer Interaction, User Centered Design, Human Factors, User Experience, Design Research.
 All these things have a few differences, but at their core they are all the same exact thing: Discovery.